C.A.S.E. Isotropic Superfinishing

-Super finishing consists of immersing parts in a vibrating bowl charged with properly sized media.
-A weak acid is utilized to soften part surface such that contact with vibratory media removes asperities such as grinding and machining lines while retaining low spots for lubricant retention.
+Isotropic superfinishing consists of immersing parts in a vibrating bowl charged with properly sized media.
+A weak acid is used to soften part surface so that contact with vibratory media removes asperities such as grinding and machining lines while retaining low spots for lubricant retention.

 The process continues to progressively remove asperities while leaving valleys until the desired surface finish is achieved.
-Prior to completing the process, parts are neutralized so there are no detrimental effects from the acid.
+Before completing the process, parts are neutralized so the acid has no detrimental effects.

 - Transmission gears and shafts

 Benefits of C.A.S.E Vibratory Superfinishing

 - Improved contact/surface fatigue strength of gearing

 - Reduction in transmission noise & lubricant temperature